 Even though Gusteau (Brad Garrett) was a famous cook who wanted to bring his vision of culinary inclusion to the world (a bit like the aforementioned Julia Child), his death has unfortunately spoiled his good name.
 Now that his likeness is being used to push frozen foods, his legacy remains to be found.
 Enter Remy (Patton Oswalt).
 Remy is a faithful disciple of Gusteau’s who also just so happens to be a rat.
 When Remy is shown mercy at the hands of Linguini (Lou Romano), he stumbles across a way to show everyone that he can cook.
 Since Linguini works at Gusteau’s restaurant, it’s the perfect place to rise up the culinary ranks, even if Linguini is Remy’s front.
 Unfortunately, Remy’s ratty past comes back to haunt him and jeopardizes the whole plan to bring Gusteau’s back into culinary relevance.

 Length: 113 minutes / 1.88 hours

 What could be more romantic than falling in love in Paris?
-After all, even if it doesn’t work out, the memories will still be there (as we were reminded in Casablanca).
-Of course, very few people head to that town with that endgame in mind.
-It seems that most who decide to move to Paris are there to find their dream job.
+After all, even if it doesn’t work out, the memories will still be there (as we were reminded in Casablanca (1942)).
+Of course, very few people head to Paris with that endgame in mind.
+It seems that most who decide to move there are there to find their dream job.
 Apartment complexes are full of such dreamers who are low on income, but high on hopes that they’ll somehow make it big.
 Many artists will take this gamble with the expectations that their talent will help them stand out among the rest, but not everyone will be this lucky.
-Painters and pianists are a dime a dozen in this artistically cultural hub, so what can an American do to keep from losing to the rest of the crowd?
+Painters and pianists are a dime a dozen in this artistically-cultural hub, so what can an American do to keep from losing to the rest of the crowd?
 And why did he jump straight to Paris instead of going through New York first?

 2 sum it up: 2 films, 2 pictures of Paris